fkirc/attranslate/README.md

 However, in hectic project environments, it might be easier to leave outdated translations as-is.
 Therefore, `attranslate` leaves outdated translations as-is unless you explicitly configure it to overwrite them.

-## Support For Manual Reviews

-Optionally, `attranslate` marks newly generated texts with a "review-notice".
-This helps to keep track of which texts have been already reviewed by a human.

 ## Available Services

 `attranslate` supports the following translation-services: